 If you thought that free-weight curls were the only way to build bicep mass, think again.

 With heavy enough bands and good tolerance for lactic acid, you can develop just as much arm size from doing bicep curls with bands as you can with free weights.

 After all, many band sets offer in excess of 50lbs of resistance these days, which is plenty of weight for a relatively small muscle group like the biceps.

 Resistance band bicep curl variations

 There are more than 7 different types of resistance band bicep curls that you can do to build your biceps.
-Each exercise has its pros and cons and works your muscles from different angles.
+Like the other types of arm curls, each exercise has its pros and cons and works your muscles from different angles.
 You can learn more about the variations of bicep band curls by reading the guides linked below.

 - Banded hammer curls